apollographql/apollo-client/docs/source/apollo-client/network.md

 <h2 id="custom-network-interface">Custom network interface</h2>

 You can define a custom network interface and pass it to the Apollo Client to send your queries in a different way.
-You could use this for a variety of reasons:
+You might want to do this for a variety of reasons:

 1. You want a custom transport that sends queries over Websockets instead of HTTP
 2. You want to modify the query or variables before they are sent